Protecting a way of life!

 I Am Only One Person, What Can I Do?

-First and foremost you must be aware - see what is happening around you.
-Who is designing your community/county.
+Attend meetings and read the information posted to tell you what is happening.
 It is not the goal of the County to inform citizens it is the goal to smooth the way and encourage development.
-Those who have believed "I am too far out" or " I have lots of acreage around me it will never get to me" are waking up daily to find things they do not want at their back door.
 By the time you see the little yellow sign that reads "public hearing" believe this it is already too late to make it change.
 Just ask those who have already experienced it.

 Stay Informed! - Information is posted on this website, on the County Website (you can go to their page and sign up for updates), and on Facebook pages (see Important Links for lots of starting points).
 Share information!
 Attend Meetings!
 Volunteer and donate for community events!
 Speak up, or wake up one day to bulldozers at your back door.
 Help design and shape the future of Edgefield County.
 Speak up, for silence is considered approval.